All Episodes

 I think you lied right here.

-No, no, no, no.
+No, no, no, no, no.

-This is the truth.
+This is the truth judge.

 It is a lie.

-Mr. Sena, I thank you.
+Mr. Sano, thank you.

-We're gonna take five minutes.
+We're going to take five minutes.

-be back in five.
+Be back in five.

-Anyway, that was uh testimony Fanny Willis contradicted interestingly, in terms of the the timeline of their romantic relationship by both a good friend of Fanny Willis, Robin Yurdy testified that Willis and Nathan had a romantic relationship in 2019.
+Anyway, that was a testimony Fannie Willis contradicted interestingly in terms of the timeline of their romantic relationship by both a good friend of Fannie Willis.

-Uh correct me if I'm wrong, uh Linda, wasn't it 2021 that that Nathan Wade said that their relationship started?
+Wasn't it 2021 that that Nathan Wade said that their relationship started?

-And he was like, you know, I'm a man, I don't know, sometime in the summer 2023, I don't know the month.
+And he was like, you know, I'm a man, I don't know, sometime in the summer, 2023, I don't know the month.

 When did your relationship end?